apache/incubator-kie-kogito-runtimes/README.md

             $ droolsjbpm-build-bootstrap/script/release/update-version-all.sh 5.2.0-SNAPSHOT 5.2.0.SNAPSHOT 5.3.0-SNAPSHOT 5.3.0.SNAPSHOT 5.1.0-SNAPSHOT 5.1.0.SNAPSHOT 5.2.0-SNAPSHOT 5.2.0.SNAPSHOT

+        * Note: the arguments are `droolsOldVersion droolsOldOsgiVersion droolsNewVersion droolsNewOsgiVersion jbpmOldVersion jbpmOldOsgiVersion jbpmNewVersion jbpmNewOsgiVersion`.

+        * WARNING: FIXME the update-version-all script does not work correctly if you are releasing a hotfix version.

+        * WARNING: Guvnor has a hard-coded version number in org.drools.guvnor.server.test.GuvnorIntegrationTest.createDeployment.
+This must be changed manually and committed.

+        * Commit those changes (so you can tag them properly):

+                $ droolsjbpm-build-bootstrap/script/git-all.sh add .

+                $ droolsjbpm-build-bootstrap/script/git-all.sh commit -m"Set release version: 5.2.0.Final"

     * Switch back to the *release branch name* with `script/git-checkout-all.sh` with drools and jbpm *release branch name*:

             $ droolsjbpm-build-bootstrap/script/git-checkout-all.sh 5.2.x 5.1.x